Olex2/help/gui/EN/home/start.md

 |`reap`|Open a file via the file browser.
 This command can be followed by a filename: **reap sucrose.ins**, for example. |

 # Sample Structures
 We provide some sample structures for you to experiment with.
 These sample structures are copied into your Olex2 user area on start-up.
-If you delete the them, they will come back in their original state on restart.
+If you delete them, they will come back in their original state on restart.

 ## Sucrose URL[https://youtu.be/8QvmKSnJFPs,YOUTUBE]
 This very simple structure of sucrose (from our coffee room...) is an ideal structure to get started with.